 Advantages of Decentralized Cryptocurrency Exchanges

 Users of decentralized exchanges do not need to transfer their assets to a third party.
-Therefore, there is no risk of a company or organization being hacked, and users are assured of greater safety from hacking and theft.
+Therefore, there is no risk of a company or organization being hacked, and users are assured of greater safety from hacking, failure, fraud, or theft.